City of the Living Dead: Release

-Home video
+Home media

 In West Germany, the film became part of a press campaign against the home video distribution of violent films.
 This was part of a June 1984 news report on channel ZDF titled Mama, Papa, Zombie - Horror für den Hausgebrauch, about the availability of violent films to minors.
 Prior to this screening, horror films such as Maniac and The Beyond were released uncensored in Germany.
 However, following this report, City of the Living Dead was banned in West Germany, while VHS tapes of the film released in 1983 (under the title Ein Zombie hing am Glockenseil) were confiscated after a 1986 hearing by the District Court of Munich.
 Continuous re-releases of the film in West Germany with content removed led to truncated releases of the film as late as 2001 in Germany.

 The film was released on DVD in the United States by Anchor Bay in 2000, and on DVD and Blu-ray by Blue Underground in 2010.
 In 2018, Arrow Video released a limited edition 4K remaster of both the City and the Gates versions in the United Kingdom.
 In 2020, the Gates version was given a Blu-ray release in the United States as an online exclusive item.